cybergu0ck/notes/engineering/software-engineering/development-tools/version-control/git/07-undoing-changes.md

 git reset --hard <hash>
 ```

 - The branch pointer is moved to the mentioned hash.
+If no hash is given, then the reference HEAD is used by default.
 - Similar to soft reset, Any changes made after the hard reset that need to be recorded must be done via a new commit.
 This new commit will advance the HEAD with a new hash.

 <br>